Mork and Mindy: The Story

 THE RATING: A

 Granted, 'The Unauthorised Story of Mork and Mindy' isn't the best film I have ever seen.
-However, in the same breath, it is far from being the worst either.
-I personally like to think of it as a film well worth watching if you are a fan of Robin, bio-pics, seventies television, and jovial narratives.
-Wouldn't you agree pre-selected YouTube clip?
+But in the same breath, it is far from being the worst, either.
+I personally like to think of it as a film well worth watching, but only if you're a fan of Robin, biopics, seventies television, and jovial narratives.
+Wouldn't you agree, pre-selected YouTube clip?

 Ha!
 What a clown.